Deux conférenciers sont présents, de 14h à 18h, pour vous présenter l'exposition et répondre à vos questions :

 Artistic Director: Doug Wheeler

-Conceived by Edmund Carpenter, cinematographer and specialist in Canadian and Siberian Arctic anthropology, this exhibit offers the visitor a novel experience: the discovery, for the first time in Europe, of the totality of Eskimo arts.
-It invites one to take a voyage around the entire icecap, from Siberia to Alaska, where the civilizations (Evenk, Dorset, Kushkokwin, etc.) are just so many points of reference.
+Conceived by Edmund Carpenter, cinematographer and specialist in Canadian and Siberian Arctic anthropology, this exhibition offers the visitor a novel experience: the discovery, for the first time in Europe, of the totality of Eskimo arts.
+It invites us to take a voyage around the entire icecap - from Siberia to Alaska - and is subdivided into different sections according to the numerous civilizations (Evenk, Dorset, Kushkokwin, etc.).
 Doug Wheeler, an American artist who was a pioneer in the “Light and Space” movement, was responsible for the artistic direction and design of the exhibition.
-He conceived the scenography with the architect Jean de Gastines, as a course that runs through white landscapes, with no orthogonality, from the North Pole.
+He conceived the scenography with the architect Jean de Gastines, who used the curving walls of Jean Nouvel's gallery to create a white, North Pole landscape, devoid of orthogonal lines.

-The curator and artistic director opted to not offer any commentary for visitors during the course of the Upside Down – Arctic exhibit.
-A brochure will be supplied, for free.
-It contains a map that looks like it was created with freehand drawings and which summarizes one’s trajectory inside of the exhibit’s Arctic space.
-This mini-guide will act as the guide for to carrying out this adventure throughout this ice-covered land…
+The curator and artistic director decided against providing the visitor with commentaries within the Upside Down – Arctic exhibition.
+Instead, a complementary brochure will be supplied.
+It contains a map that looks like it was created with freehand drawings and which summarizes the visitor's journey inside the exhibition’s Arctic space.
+As such, it will function as a mini-guide for the visitor's ice-covered adventure…